JdeRobot/RoboticsAcademy/docs/generate_a_radi.md

 ```
 This allows the build process to clone your fork directly without modifying the Dockerfiles.

-If your changes come from another source that is **not a GitHub fork supported by these options**, you may still need to manually modify the repository URLs inside the Dockerfiles (for example in `scripts/RADI/Dockerfile.*`) to point to your custom repository or file locations.
+If your changes come from another source that is **not a GitHub fork supported by these options**, you may still need to manually modify the repository URLs inside the Dockerfiles to point to your custom repository or file locations.

 > **Note for JdeRobot contributors:**
 > If you have write access to the official repositories, it is strongly recommended to work directly on branches within the **JdeRobot** organization instead of using forks.
-This avoids the need to override repository owners or modify Dockerfile URLs.

 ## Troubleshooting